National Program for Doctoral Courses in Human Geography

 • Allow PhD students to meet senior researchers as well as their colleagues from other departments

 An average of four courses are offered per year, some of which are regularly recurring.
 The selection of doctoral courses is made by a steering committee consisting of representatives of each participating department.
-The group is currently led (since 2022) by Associate Professor David Jansson, Department of Human Geography, Uppsala University.
+The group is currently led (since 2022) by Professor David Jansson, Department of Human Geography, Uppsala University.

 Courses that are included in the program usually comprise 7.5 ECTS credits, and course meetings take place on two or three occasions to limit travel expenses (occasionally a course will be offered as a week-long experience).
 The costs incurred for participating doctoral students are paid by their respective departments.